yc-alex-xu/go/doc/diff.md

 C++ References are often confused with pointers, but three major differences between references and pointers are
    - You cannot have NULL references.
 You must always be able to assume that a reference is connected to a legitimate piece of storage.
    - Once a reference is initialized to an object, it cannot be changed to refer to another object.
 Pointers can be pointed to another object at any time.
    - A reference must be initialized when it is created.
-Pointers can be initialized at any time.2. we can read or update the value of a variable **indirectly** via a pointer, without using or even knowing the name of the variable, if indeed it has a name. pointer of 像是综合了**pointer of c 的写法和reference in C++的用法**.
+Pointers can be initialized at any time.

+we can read or update the value of a variable **indirectly** via a pointer, without using or even knowing the name of the variable, if indeed it has a name. pointer of 像是综合了**pointer of c 的写法和reference in C++的用法**.

 ## local variables